mmazzarolo/mmazzarolo.com/content/blog/2021-04-27-nextjs-robots-txt/index.md

 module.exports = generateRobotsTxt;
 ```

-You can then run `scripts/generate-robots-txt.js` either by invoking it a `prebuild` script of your `package.json`:
+You can then run `scripts/generate-robots-txt.js` by invoking it in a `prebuild` script from your `package.json`:

 ```json
 {